What Is Bioregulation?

 Excess refined sugars, processed foods, and unhealthy fats contribute to inflammation, insulin resistance, and metabolic dysfunction.

-Deficiencies in essential vitamins (e.g., vitamin D, magnesium, omega-3s) impair immune function, neurological health, and energy production.
+Deficiencies in essential vitamins and minerals (e.g., vitamin D, magnesium, omega-3s) impair immune function, neurological health, and energy production.

 A balanced, nutrient-dense diet rich in whole foods, lean proteins, healthy fats, and fiber supports gut microbiome diversity and metabolic stability.